How is liver cancer staged?

-The stage of a cancer is a description of how widespread it is.
-The stage of a liver cancer is one of the most important factors in looking at treatment options.
+Staging is the process of finding out how widespread the cancer is when it is found.
+The stage of a liver cancer is an important factors in looking at treatment options.
+It also can help predict outlook for survival.
 Not all doctors use the same system to stage liver cancer.

 The staging systems for most types of cancer depend only on the extent of the cancer, but most patients with liver cancer have damage to the rest of their liver along with their cancer.
 This means that the liver might not be working as well as it should, which also affects treatment options and the outlook for the patient.

 Although the AJCC system defines the extent of liver cancer in some detail, it does not consider liver function.
 Several other staging systems include both of these factors.

 For treatment purposes, doctors often group liver cancers by whether or not they can be entirely cut out.
 Resectable is the medical term meaning that the cancer can be removed by surgery.

 - If you are healthy enough to have surgery and the cancer is resectable the cancer is called potentially resectable

 - If the cancer is small enough to be treated by liver transplant it is called potentially transplantable.

 - If the cancer cannot be removed by surgery but hasn’t spread outside the liver, it is called unresectable.

 - If the cancer would be resectable but the patient isn’t healthy enough for surgery (and can’t get a liver transplant), it is called inoperable with only local disease.